SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     escaped-character --> ``\u`` hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit escaped-character --> ``\U`` hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit hexadecimal-digit

 ..
-Changed 'Any text' to 'quoted-character', as I believe this amounts to the same thing.
-    Tim didn't like 'Any text', and I agree---it's a big vague.

-..
 Quoted text resolves to a sequence of escaped characters by way of the quoted-texts rule which allows repetition; no need to allow repetition in the quoted-text/escaped-character rule too.